nikhil-pivotal/performance/docs/cipm/rateofreturnmeasurement.md

 #### Linked Modified Dietz
 In this method, the sub-period return (Step 2) is calculated by Weighting the cash flows that occur during that sub-period using the Day-weighting fraction method (See MWRR)

-Essentially Dietz suggested that the cash flows be weighted and added to the Beginning and Ending values of the portfolio to get the `Adjusted` Beginning and Ending Values
+Essentially Dietz suggested that the cash flows be split-weighted and added to the Beginning and Ending values of the portfolio to get the `Adjusted` Beginning and Ending Values

 ```
 V0-adjusted = V0 + sum(WkCk)
 V1-adjusted = V1 - sum((1 - Wk)Ck)          Weight: (1 - Wk)

+Cash flow Ck split into WkCk and (1 - Wk)Ck and added to Vo and V1 respectively

 R = V1-adjusted - V0-adjusted / V0-adjusted
 ```